How to Promote Social-Emotional Development in Young Children

 • Asks to go play with other children if none are around

-Social-emotional skills checklist for kindergarten readiness (5-6 years old)
+What is the social-emotional skills checklist for kindergarten readiness (5 to 6 years old)?

 • Follows rule or takes turns when playing games with other children